xilyflob/Divergence-Meter-0/README.md

 # Background
 Full disclosure time, I have zero formal training in coding or electrical engineering, I am actually a machinist (I guess that makes me qualified to fab the actual box though).
 On top of this, this is my first time doing any assembly reading, C coding, coding for microchips, or circuit board design.
 If I make a mistake that you see, PLEASE tell me.

 I've wanted to do Tom's divergence meter project basically since I first found it after watching the Steins;Gate show.
 Never actually had the drive to do it though.
 Don't ask me why, but at some point in 2021 I went to look at the site, only to find it gone.
-Thankfully a backup had been made on Wayback Machine, but more importantly whoever the saint that runs brotoro.com made a complete functional rehost of the site, much less clunky than Wayback.
+Wayback Machineg has an archive, but more importantly whoever the saint is that runs brotoro.com made a complete functional rehost of the site, which is much less clunky than Wayback.
 Would definately say that almost losing that info really pushed me to start working on this.

 # Licence
 Hardware: Creative Commons Attribution-ShareAlike 4.0 International